zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

 **Standardized vocabulary** in general, and the GND in particular, strengthens interoperability based on the FAIR principles.
 The GND, with its 10 million standardized records covering persons, geographies, corporate bodies, conferences, work titles, and subject terms, is freely available for reuse.
 While it was initially used mainly for cataloging materials in libraries, it is now increasingly being applied for cataloging collections in archives and museums, as well as in various digital project and research contexts such as DSEs.
 The resources cataloged in this way become compatible with modern search environments, while the use of controlled vocabulary enhances the retrievability and visibility of resources.

 In the annotation process, collaborating with a specialized library service can help close the gap that editing projects often encounter ("some people who appear in the correspondence do not yet have a GND or VIAF entry", Sarah Rebecca Ondraszek: [Data, Data, there to Crawl, Who's the Fairest of Them All?](https://doi.org/10.58079/nkrq)).
 The [**GND editorial team of the University Library and Zurich Central Library**](https://www.zde.uzh.ch/de/analytics/openup.html) supports digital edition projects in actively using and independently entering data into the GND web form.
 The GND editorial team provides access and training on working with the web form, allowing the data entered to be immediately available in the GND and linked in the annotation.
 The team also offers an introductory guide to GND and provides advice on subsequent data reuse.
-In consultation, they check which persons, places, etc. from existing lists or registers are already in the GND.
+In consultation, they check which persons, places, etc. from existing lists or indexes are already in the GND.

 For the Anglophone domain, the [**Library of Congress Subject Headings**](https://www.loc.gov/aba/cataloging/subject/) (LCSH) plays a central role in subject indexing, while for the Francophone domain, [**Répertoire d'autorité-matière encyclopédique et alphabétique unifié**](https://rameau.bnf.fr/) (RAMEAU) is key, especially via the Identifiants et référentiels (IdRef).
 The GND itself also links matching entities from these authority files.
 Furthermore, the collection [**VIAF**](https://viaf.org/) (Virtual International Authority File) brings together multiple authority files and Wikidata in a standardization data service hosted by OCLC.
 While the index link to the GND is directly integrated into the TEI Publisher, IdRef can only be accessed indirectly for annotation through aggregators or concordances.